ceejbot/economics-of-package-management/slides.md

 ^ I think most of the people who contributed to Javascript’s commons did so without expecting or wanting money in return.
 They might wish they had tropical islands, but they never expected them.
 Money wasn’t on their minds when they wrote those modules and invented the node ecosystem, back in the early days of node, when the users of the node package manager mostly knew each other.

-^ They were doing something else.
-They were exchanging gifts of open source with their peers.
+^ They were exchanging gifts of open source with their peers, and the wider ecosytem.

 ---